Ruby on Rails Translations with Human-Quality AI

 confirm: "Are you sure?"

 Your translated .yml files work automatically in Rails views.
-But JavaScript can’t read YAML.
-It needs a JSON version of your translations.
+But JavaScript can’t read YAML — it needs JSON.

 2. After installation, run i18n init to generate the default configuration.

-1. Finally, run the i18n export command.
-This command reads the translations from your YAML files and writes them into a JSON file in the public directory.
+Now, run the i18n export command.
+This command reads your .yml files and writes the translated keys into public/locales.json.

-Now that you’ve exported your translations to public/locales.json, you can load them in your JavaScript code and display the correct strings based on the selected language.
+With locales.json in place, you can load translations in your JavaScript code and display the correct text based on the active language.

-You can use Importmap, introduced in Rails 7, to manage JavaScript dependencies without bundlers.
+Rails 7 includes Importmap, which makes it easy to manage JavaScript dependencies without bundlers.

 pin "i18n-js", to: "https://esm.sh/i18n-js@latest/dist/import/index.js"